 Be Clear and Concise

 This is true no matter the age of your students but is even more critical for young children.
-Rules should be short and clearOpens in a new tab. so that there is no gray area in the interpretation of the rules they are to follow.
+Rules should be short and clear so that there is no gray area in the interpretation of the rules they are to follow.

 An example of a clear and concise rule is “Use respectful and kind words.”
 This is short, clear, and specific enough so that students know exactly what you mean.
 This eliminates potential arguments later on, where students may say they are not “exactly” breaking any rules.